turingschool/backend-curriculum-site/module1/lessons/modules.md

 Together with a partner create an `Engine` module to extract the `start` and `stop` methods.

-## Further Practice

 Take the code from the discussion and implement a `AirConditioning` module that is mixed into both classes.
 Instances of either class should be able to turn the AC on (`Chilly air coming your way!`) or off (`Temp is fine in here.`).

 ## Summary
 * What is a module?
 How is it different than a class?
 * How do you use a module?
-* Why would you use a module vs class inheritance?

 ## Additional Reading